xorxornop/ObscurCore/README.md

 This work is built heavily on top of theirs, and likely would not have been possible without it.
 So - thank you very much for your hard work!

 Also a big thanks to **Marc Gravell** for his excellent [protobuf-net](https://code.google.com/p/protobuf-net/) and its associated serialisation assembly precompiler.
 It is used extensively throughout (especially for the packaging features) and provides great flexibility and performance.

+And finally, to [LZ4 for .NET](https://lz4net.codeplex.com/).
+It is used, optionally, for compression of package manifests, where it has excellent speed.

 Why use this?